thephpleague/url/4.0/components/host.md

 use League\Url\Host;

 $host = new Host('uk.example.co.uk');
 $host->getLabel(0);         //returns 'uk'
 $host->getLabel(23);        //returns null
 $host->getLabel(23, 'now'); //returns 'now'
 ~~~

 The method returns the value of a specific offset.
-If the offset does not exists it will return the value specified by the second `$default` argument or `null`.
+If the offset does not exists it will return the value specified by the optional second argument or `null`.

 ## Modifying the host

-<p class="message-notice">If the modifications does not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>
+<p class="message-notice">If the modifications do not change the current object, it is returned as is, otherwise, a new modified object is returned.</p>

 <p class="message-warning">When a modification fails an <code>InvalidArgumentException</code> exception is thrown.</p>